Car Insurance with a Nanny

 If this is the case, you might be better off having your nanny use their own vehicle and simply reimbursing them for the miles.
 Other options include public transportation, Lyft, and Uber.
 If your nanny uses your car often but you don’t want to add him or her to your car insurance policy, you’re out of insurance options.
 You could run the risk of letting them use the vehicle anyway, but again you might find yourself having a claim denied.
 If your nanny damages another vehicle or harms a person while driving your vehicle, it could cost you tens of thousands of dollars.

-If you’re interested in adding your nanny to your car insurance policy, make sure you specify to your insurance agent the exact details of your situation.
+If you’re interested in adding your nanny to your car insurance policy, make sure to specify the exact details of your situation to your insurance agent.
 Moreover, in order to get the most accurate quote for your nanny, you will need the following:

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.